 - equipment or a related device is able to store each recording made by the equipment for at least 1 year

 - equipment and any related device is able to produce a digital copy of each recording stored on the equipment or device.

-Note: An appropriately qualified person is someone who holds a current 'security equipment installer's licence'.
-To check if your appropriately qualified person is licenced, search the security provider register.
+An appropriately qualified person is someone who holds a current 'security equipment installer's licence'.
+To check if your appropriately qualified person is licensed, search the security provider register.
 The security equipment installer licence is issued by the Office of Fair Trading under the Security Providers Act 1993.

 Download a copy of the CCTV equipment review register and use it record your 6-monthly equipment checks.